In short, Use CouchDB if you are 100% sure you won’t need any (complex) joins.

-- CouchDB helps you create a fully working RESTful API in no time.
+- Create a fully working RESTful API in no time.

 - Libraries that can communicate with CouchDB are still lacking.

-- CouchDB may have a steep learning curve for people with SQL background.
+- Steep learning curve for people with SQL background.

-- CouchDB 1.0 can’t query documents without creating an index (Solved in CouchDB 2.0)
+- Version 1.0 can’t query documents without creating an index (Solved in Version 2.0)

 - Your application layer will be responsible of all the hassles that SQL can take care of easily